 6. They’re known for being family pets

-Due to Cockapoos having a loving nature and the fact that they adore humans, they can make great family pets.
+Due to Cockapoos having a loving nature and the fact that they adore humans, similar to their parent Cocker Spaniels and Poodles, they can make great family pets.
 Cockapoos do love exploring, so taking them on family trips out can be an incredibly satisfying experience.

 There are plenty of Cockapoos out there who have become best friends with their unrelated siblings.
 However, do be aware that all dogs are different which means that not all Cockapoos could be great with kids.

 One example of this would be my experience with Nelly.
 When my sister had children, I found that Nelly was actually incredibly wary and snappy towards them.
 This could have been because they were quite small but she definitely did not like them going near her.